Aslinn Rodas

-Aslinn Enei Rodas De León (born June 10, 1992) is a professional footballer who plays as a midfielder for Liga Nacional club Xelajú.
+Aslinn Enei Rodas De León (born June 10, 1992) is a professional footballer who plays as a midfielder.
 Born in the United States, he represents the Guatemala national team.

 Career

 Amateur

 In college, Rodas played for Cleveland State University's college soccer team, where he was a starter all four years of college.
 In his freshman year, he was the All-Horizon League Newcomer Team and had three goals and two assists in his freshman year.
 His sophomore year saw Rodas be part of the Second Team All-Horizon, while his upperclassmen years saw him get First Team honors.

 Professional

 Rodas went undrafted in the 2014 MLS SuperDraft and opted to sign for Guatemalan outfit Club Xelaju.
 Rodas became a regular start for Chivos and made 17 starts in 18 appearances and scored one goal.